Our physicians are leading innovative research to enhance patient care for conditions that involve the eyes and nervous system.

 New treatment development: To restore vision to patients who are blind from retinal or optic nerve diseases

-The Boston Retinal Implant Project (BRIP),
+The Boston Retinal Implant Project (BRIP)

-Boston Retinal Implant Project
+Learn more about the Boston Retinal Implant Project

 Make An Appointment Today!